quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

 ## Quality filter of 16S
-Since we need the reads to be long enough to overlap when joining paired ends, we are just going to remove the first 13 bases of both forward and reverse reads, but no trimming is applied to reads 3' end.
+Since we need the reads to be long enough to overlap when joining paired ends, we are just going to remove the first 13 bases of both forward and reverse reads, but no trimming is applied with reads 3' end.

 In this example, the same values are provided for `--p-trim-left-f` and `--p-trim-left-r`.
 We are also setting the same values to `--p-trunc-len-f` and `--p-trunc-len-r` options.
-Actually, it is not strictly necessary considering we are not applying any trimming to reads 3' ends.
+Actually, it is not strictly necessary considering we are not applying any trimming with reads 3' ends.
 We're also using a multi-threading command to split the processing across multiple CPUs, which will be very useful when performing your own analysis with larger datasets.

 Following are listed the lines to perform denoising.
 But considering it takes a while to complete we are going to use pre-computed data.